 Agent Fees In Cartagena

 STEP 1: PAPERWORK

-After your reservation has been confirmed we will send you a ‘Bill Of Landing’ document to print.
-You will be required to show this during the following steps.
-We will need you to send us a scan of the following documents:
+After your reservation has been confirmed we will need you to send us a scan of the following documents:

 - Vehicle title papers

 We will send you a ‘Bill Of Lading’ document to print and sign.
 This is a legal shipping document needed by authorities to allow you to leave ship the motorcycle from Panama and enter with it into Colombia.

 You will need the motorcycle to be inspected by the Dirección de Investigación Judicial in Panama City no later than two working days before departure.